-- 432. (1) Where a formal investigation has been held under section 431, the Minister may order the whole or part of the case to be reheard and shall do so if- - (a) new and important evidence which could not have been produced at the inquiry or investigation has been discovered; or - (b) it appears to the Minister that there are other grounds for suspecting that a miscarriage of justice may have occurred. - (2) An order under subsection (1) may provide for the rehearing to be made by the Board which held the investigation or by the Court. - (3) Any rehearing under this section shall be conducted in accordance with rules made under section 433, and section 431 shall apply in relation to a rehearing of an investigation by a Board as it applies in relation to the holding of an investigation.

-- (4) Where the Board holding the investigation has decided to cancel or suspend the certificate of a person issued under any regulations made under section 110, or has found a person at fault, then if no application for an order under subsection (1) has been made, or if such application has been refused, that person or any other person who, having an interest in the investigation, has appeared at the hearing and is affected by the decision or finding, may appeal to the Court. - 433.
+- (a) new and important evidence which could not have been produced at the inquiry or investigation has been discovered; or - (b) it appears to the Minister that there are other grounds for suspecting that a miscarriage of justice may have occurred. - (2) An order under subsection (1) may provide for the rehearing to be made by the Board which held the investigation or by the Court. - (3) Any rehearing under this section shall be conducted in accordance with rules made under section 433, and section 431 shall apply in relation to a rehearing of an investigation by a Board as it applies in relation to the holding of an investigation. - (4) Where the Board holding the investigation has decided to cancel or suspend the certificate of a person issued under any regulations made under section 110, or has found a person at fault, then if no application for an order under subsection (1) has been made, or if such application has been refused, that person or any other person who, having an interest in the investigation, has appeared at the hearing and is affected by the decision or finding, may appeal to the Court. - 433.
 (1) The Minister may make rules for the conduct of inquiries under section 430, for formal investigations under section 431, and for the conduct of any rehearing under section 432 which is not held by the Court.

-Rules relating to inquiries and investigations
+Rules relating to investigations

-- (2) Without prejudice to subsection (1), rules under this section may provide for the appointment and summoning of assessors, the manner in which any facts may be proved, the persons allowed to appear and the notices to be given to persons affected. - (3) Rules of the court made for the purpose of rehearings under section 432 which are held by the Court, or of appeals to the Court, may require the Court, subject to such exceptions, if any, as may be allowed by the rules, to hold such a rehearing or hear such an appeal with the assistance of one or more assessors. - 434.
-(1) Subject to subsection (6), wherean inquiry into the cause of the death shall be held by the Shipping Master or a proper officer at the next port where the ship calls after the death, or at such other place as the Director may direct.
+(2) Without prejudice to subsection (1), rules under this section may provide for the appointment and summoning of assessors, the manner in which any facts may be proved, the persons allowed to appear and the notices to be given to persons affected.

+(3) Rules of the court made for the purpose of rehearings under section 432 which are held by the Court, or of appeals to the Court, may require the Court, subject to such exceptions, if any, as may be allowed by the rules, to hold such a rehearing or hear such an appeal with the assistance of one or more assessors.